Transforms

 Rotate

 The rotate parameter lets you set how much a shape is rotated by degrees.
-It's very important to note that if only the degrees are entered, the shape will be rotated as if from the top-left origin corner of the canvas, so it's a good idea to add in x and y coordinates after the degrees to specify the point from which the shape is being rotated.
+It's very important to note that if only the degrees are entered, the shape will be rotated as if from the top-left origin corner of the canvas, so it's a good idea to add in x and y coordinates after the degrees to specify the pivot point around which the shape is being rotated.

 <rect x="50" y="50" width="50" height="50" transform="rotate(45, 75, 75)"/>

-Here we are drawing a 50x50 square which is starting out with it's top-left corner at 50, 50 on the canvas.
+Here we are drawing a 50x50 square which is starting out with its top-left corner at 50, 50 on the canvas.
 This means that the direct center of the square is at 75, 75.

 Knowing this, we can add that to the rotate parameter.
-The first value is the amount of degrees to rotate the shape, and the following numbers separated by a comma are the x and y coordinates which the shape is rotating around.
+The first value is the amount of degrees to rotate the shape, and the following numbers separated by a comma are the x and y pivot coordinates which the shape is rotating around.

-In this instance, a 45 degree rotation around the 75, 75 point will rotate the square around it's center, making it look like a diamond instead of a square.
+In this instance, a 45 degree rotation around the 75, 75 point will rotate the square around its center, making it look like a diamond instead of a square.

 Scale

-The scale parameter increases or decreases the overall size of a shape or group, but it's extremely important to note that the scale origin is always set to the top-left corner of the canvas.
+The scale parameter increases or decreases the overall size of a shape or group, but it's extremely important to note that the scale origin is always set to the top-left corner of the canvas.This means the shape will appear to slide toward or away from the top-left corner depending on the scale value.
+A translate transform is then used to reposition the scaled shape back into place.
+The amount to translate will be the inverse of however much you scale a shape.
+Check out this example:

-<rect x=100" y="100" width="100" height="100" transform="scale(0.5)"/>
+<rect x="100" y="100" width="100" height="100" transform="scale(0.5)"/>

 This 100x100 square is being scaled down by 0.5 units, or by half.
-This means that the square will turn into a 50x50 square and that it's top-left corner/position will move towards the top-left corner of the canvas by 50 units on both x and y.
+This means that the square will turn into a 50x50 square and that its top-left corner/position will move towards the top-left corner of the canvas by 50 units on both x and y.

-To move the square back to it's original position, we have to do a little math to get the coordinates just right.
+To move the square back to its original position, we have to do a little math to get the coordinates just right.
 Subtract the product of the original position and the scale value from the original position number, and then divide that result by the scale value.

 <path id="original" d="M 100, 100